-Children share warm relationships with the approachable and friendly staff.
-New starters settle quickly into the nursery as staff take account of information about individual children's care needs obtained from parents.
-A key person system is in place to help children build relationships with their special member of staff, to support their emotional needs and be motivated to learn.
-Children demonstrate a positive approach to learning, supported by the cheerful interactions of the staff team caring for them.
-They respond well to the clear boundaries set for them.
 Children learn about the needs and feelings of others through sharing, taking turns and helping others.
 Their behaviour is generally good, as the staff share consistent expectations and act as effective role models themselves.
-Children willingly take on responsibility, for example, tidying away equipment before moving indoors.
-The nursery is comfortable and children move freely and safely in their environment because staff take appropriate steps to ensure that hazards are kept to a minimum.
+The nursery is comfortable and children move freely and safely in their environment, staff take appropriate steps to ensure that hazards are kept to a minimum.
 Gentle reminders from staff help children to understand about keeping themselves safe as they play and use a variety of equipment.
 Complying with these expectations means children enjoy their nursery experiences and have some emerging skills to underpin their eventual move to school.